London, Tilbury and Southend line: World War II

 The impact of World War II on the LTS line was far greater than the first world war as a result of the London Blitz of 1940/1941 and the later deployment of the V1 and V2 flying bombs.
 The first big event was the evacuation of children from the area and a number of trains were run in late 1939 although many children returned when the extensive aerial bombardment did not materialise.
 During 1940 a lot of people moved out of towns such as Southend as it was one of the areas expected, by the population at least, to be under threat of invasion.
 The LMS had to deal with a mass evacuation of children and on 2 June 1940 with 12 trains running to destinations in Nottinghamshire and Derbyshire.

 The timetable was reduced with through District services being cut and other services being cut back but these were minor compared to other areas in the UK.
 The service was slowed down as the Stanier 3-cylinder 2-6-4Ts were transferred away, and haulage was put back in the hands of the LT&SR and LMS 4-4-2Ts.

-The first serious incident was recorded on 18 August 1940 when Shoeburyness station and signal box were bombed and a signalman, James Carr, was killed on 18 August 1940.
+The first serious incident was recorded on 18 August 1940 when Shoeburyness station and signal box were bombed and a signalman, Charles Walter Speller, was killed on 18 August 1940.
 The London Blitz lasted until Saturday 10 May/Sunday 11 May 1941 and Kay records 26 serious incidents between those two dates.
 There were a few minor raids between 1942 and early 1944.
-Incidents elsewhere in London also affected the LTS Line, For example, the Metropolitan line services were suspended 9 December 1940 - March 1941 due to air raid damage at Kings Cross.
+Incidents elsewhere in London also affected the LTS Line, For example, the Metropolitan line services were suspended 9 December 1940 – March 1941 due to air raid damage at Kings Cross.

 Some service cuts were made during the blitz including the end of the LNER Fenchurch Street to North Woolwich services (via Bromley and Abbey Mills Junction).
 1941 saw the closure of Burdett Road (bomb damage), Shadwell and Leman Street.
 The latter briefly acted as the London terminal of the line when Fenchurch Street had been put out of service due to bomb damage in September 1940.

 The V weapons bombardment first affected the LTS line on 30 June 1944 when a V1 hit the LMS single line at Romford station.
 A further ten incidents followed with the last on 17 March 1945 when a V2 exploded at Ripple Lane.